Alexgodwin113/Architect-Copilot-v3/README.md

 Feel free to fork this repository and make your own modifications to the UX or backend logic.
 You can modify the source (`frontend/src`).
 For example, you may want to change aspects of the chat display, or expose some of the settings in `app.py` in the UI for users to try out different behaviors.
 After your code changes, you will need to rebuild the front-end via `start.sh` or `start.cmd`.

+#### Further Customization Scenarios
+1. Upload your desired logo into **frontend/src/assets**.
+Make changes in importing the logo to Chat.tsx file in **frontend/src/pages/chat**.
+Make changes in importing the logo to Layout.tsx file in **frontend/src/pages/layout**.
+2. Go to the PromptSuggestions.tsx file in **frontend/src/components** and make changes in the example prompts functions.

 ### Scalability
 You can configure the number of threads and workers in `gunicorn.conf.py`.
 After making a change, redeploy your app using the commands listed above.